why Arrival [ARVL] is a Good Choice for Investors After New Price Target of $17.17

 Berenberg have made an estimate for Arrival shares, keeping their opinion on the stock as Buy, with their previous recommendation back on October 06, 2021.
 While these analysts kept the previous recommendation, Barclays raised their target price to Overweight.
 The new note on the price target was released on June 03, 2021, representing the official price target for Arrival stock.

-Arrival [ARVL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -15.25.
-With this latest performance, ARVL shares dropped by -1.69% in over the last four-week period, additionally sinking by -67.20% over the last 6 months – not to mention a drop of -85.48% in the past year of trading.
+Arrival [ARVL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.00.
+With this latest performance, ARVL shares gained by 2.53% in over the last four-week period, additionally sinking by -72.77% over the last 6 months – not to mention a drop of -85.88% in the past year of trading.

 Arrival’s liquidity data is similarly interesting compelling, with a Quick Ratio of 8.80 and a Current Ratio set at 9.10.